 "Improving conferences".
 Australian Communication Review, April 1985, Vol. 6, No. 2, p.
 35.

 "The Network Nation: The relevance of this for possible educational and general public administrative structures and strategies in the 1980's and 90's".
 ED247936.
 Master of Education Minor thesis.
 Presented at the Silver Jubilee Conference of the Australian College of Education (Canberra, ACT.
-May 1984) and subsequently published by the ERIC Clearinghouse on Information Resources, Syracuse University, New York, USA (in January 1985).
+May 1984) and subsequently published by the ERIC Clearinghouse on Information Resources, Syracuse University, New York, USA.

 Presented an invited session on computers and evaluation at a seminar organised by the Australian Evaluation Network (Melbourne, Vic.
 August 1984).

 Presented a papers on "Futures research as a scientific methodology - potential applications in public administrative environments" in the History, Philosophy, and Sociology of Science Section and "Potential approaches to the evaluation of new information technologies in public administrative environments" in the Communications Section of the 54th ANZAAS Congress (Canberra, ACT.
 May 1984).

 Presented a paper on "Adult literacy - some possible futures" at the 7th National Conference of the Australian Council for Adult Literacy (Canberra, ACT.
 October 1983).

 "Computers and the non-government sector".
 A.S.W.
 Impact, Vol. 13, No. 5, November 1983, p.
 32. Based on material prepared for a session chaired at the 1983 Australian Council of Social Service (ACOSS) National Congress (Canberra, ACT.
 September 1983).

 Presented an invitational paper on "Technology and career education" at a seminar on "Technology and educational implications" organised by the Non-Government School to Work Transition Team (Brisbane, Qld.
 August 1983).